Lichfield conveyancing FAQs

 Lichfield is situated in Staffordshire County Council.
 Council tax bands are as follows:

 How much are conveyancing fees for buying or selling a home in Lichfield?

 Conveyancing fees are comprised of legal fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, paid out on your behalf, such as Stamp Duty Land Tax or planning documents.
 Legal fees are for the legal work carried out by the solicitor.

-Our conveyancing fees for buying or selling a house in Lichfield are fixed, so what we quote is what you pay
+Your conveyancing fees for buying or selling a house in Lichfield are fixed, so what you are quoted is what you pay

 Calculate the conveyancing fees for your Lichfield move